techiediaries/blog/_posts/2018-01-25-deploying-a-blog-part-3.markdown

 For this tutorial, you will need a GitHub account.
 So head over to [sign up at GitHub](https://github.com/join?source=header-home).

 Once signed up, go to our example repository for the [Symfony blog part 2](https://github.com/auth0-blog/symfony-blog-part-2).

-Click the "Fork" button, found in the top right hand corner of the browser.
+Click the "Fork" button, found in the top right-hand corner of the browser.
 As shown in the example below:

 ![Forking a repository on GitHub](https://cdn.auth0.com/blog/symfony-part-3/fork-repository.png)

 Make sure you have followed all instructions in the first two parts.

-You will find that you now have a repository of the same name, but under your account.
+You will find that you now have a repository of the same name but under your account.
 Click the "Clone or download" button and copy the URL found in there.
 Next is to clone this repository for yourself, so run the following two commands.
-However replace the URL with your own one:
+However, replace the URL with your own one:

 ```bash
 git clone https://github.com/auth0-blog/symfony-blog-part-2